lildude/jekyll-docs-theme/README.md

 To set up your environment to develop this theme, run `bundle install`.

-To develop on this theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
+To develop on this theme, run `bundle exec jekyll serve --config _config.yml,_config-dev.yml` and open your browser at `http://localhost:4000`.

+The `_config-dev.yml` file loads the [jekyll-github-metadata](https://github.com/jekyll/github-metadata) plugin so you can develop using the `site.github` parameters available on GitHub Pages.

 ## License

 The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).